 The convergence of eCommerce, the Metaverse and NFTs

 Trends in e-commerce are constantly changing, and you may be finding it quite difficult to keep up with all of the topics.
-The folks at Zakeke are here to help as we stay plugged in to the technologies and trends that matter and will move the needle for business.
-Today we look ahead to the impact that NFTs and the metaverse will have on eCommerce and where eCommerce will fit in the metaverse.
+The folks at Zakeke are here to help as we stay plugged into the technologies and trends that matter and will move the needle for business.
+Today we look ahead to the impact that the metaverse and NFTs will have on businesses, especially eCommerce.

 • The usage of the word NFT increased 11,000% last year; 45% of US online adults have never heard of NFTs, per Forrester.
 Additionally, 28% said they still don’t understand what NFTs are.